 For science courses and publications, you may be asked to use the Council of Science Editors (CSE) system for documenting sources and reporting study results.
-The seventh edition of Scientific Style and Format (Reston, VA: CSE, 2006) is the most recognized, authoritative reference for authors, editors, publishers, students, and translators in all areas of science and related fields.
+The eighth edition of Scientific Style and Format (Chicago: U of Chicago P, 2014) is the most recognized, authoritative reference for authors, editors, publishers, students, and translators in all areas of science and related fields.

 The American Medical Association (AMA) Manual of Style: A Guide for Authors and Editors is a style guide written by the editors of Journal of the American Medical Association (JAMA) and the Archives Journals.
 It identifies the writing and citation styles used worldwide in scholarly publications for medicine.
 The AMA Manual of Style is a crucial guide for everyone involved in medical and scientific writing.
 It is broadly used and accepted as standard, not only by AMA publications but also by numerous other scientific textbooks, journals, and academia.

-The Associated Press Stylebook and Briefing on Media Law (New York: AP, 2015) is the definitive resource for journalists and writers in other professions.
+The Associated Press Stylebook (New York: AP, 2020) is the definitive resource for journalists and writers in other professions.
 The Stylebook outlines basic rules on grammar, punctuation, usage, and journalistic style, but it also reflects changes in common language, offers guidance on media law, explains the AP’s news values and principles, and helps to navigate the ever-changing world of social media.